IP-POC/game-of-life/game-of-life/README.md

   * Support arbitrarily sized grids setup from input file.
 The 'O' character represents live cell.
 And any other character represents dead cell.

 ## Running the application
  To run this application you need to install Java SE Runtime Environment 7 or newer.
-To build this project you need also to install Apache Maven.
+To build this project you need also to install Apache Maven and JDK 7 or newer.
 You can find instruction for Apache Maven installation here [https://maven.apache.org/install.html].
  Clone this repository.
  Run "mvn package" in the project root directory to create the game-of-life console application.
  Then run this application directly by name: